 Shkodër is one of the most ancient places in Albania serving as an important economic and cultural center.
 Shkoder has a population of about 102,075 people living in 872.71 km2 area.
 The city strategic location near the Adriatic Sea and Italian ports made it an important region in many different epochs.
 It once served as the capital of an old Illyrian tribe called Labiates.
 The Lake of Skadar lies to the west and connects Albania to Montenegro.
 The city lies between two rivers, Drini and Buna on the eastern shores of Lake Shkoder.
 The Buna River joins Shkoder to the Adriatic Sea while the Drin River links the city of the Ohrid Lake.
 Shkoder experiences a Mediterranean climate.
 Main economic activities in the city are tobacco processing, manufacture of cigarettes, textile industries including the production of garments and silk products, production of conserved foods and alcoholic beverages.

 The Economy Of Albania

-The Economy of Albania is much diversified.
+The economy of Albania is diversified.
 The country experiences a significant number of tourists each year making tourism one of the biggest contributors to the economy.
 Almost all cities have tourism as a primary economic activity.
 Albanian cities have established manufacturing industries.
 Most cities thrive on Tobacco products, cigarette manufacturing, production of preserved foods and alcoholic beverages.
 Also, these towns have agricultural areas surrounding them, which make agriculture a significant economic activity to the Albanians.

 Which Are The Biggest Cities In Albania?